Orlando Cruz dreams of becoming first openly gay world champion

 - Became boxing's first openly gay, active fighter in 2012

 (CNN)The bright camera lights highlight his carefully styled beard, rugged features and defined cheekbones.
-Orlando Cruz looks every inch the archetypal tough, Central American boxer.
+Orlando Cruz looks every inch the archetypal tough, Latin American boxer.

 Deeply embedded in two worlds -- boxing and Puerto Rico -- that are founded in machismo, Cruz has also become a gay icon to thousands.